hashicorp/terraform-website/content/source/docs/extend/terraform-0.12-compatibility.html.md

 After all of these commands are complete, you should find your version control detects changes to the `go.mod` and `go.sum` files as well as various files in the `vendor` subdirectory.
-While vendoring is mot mandatory for providers, we still recommend using it to ensure dependencies remain consistent for now, until the Go team has finished deploying its new solutions for module distribution.
+While vendoring is not mandatory for providers, we still recommend using it to ensure dependencies remain consistent for now, until the Go team has finished deploying its new solutions for module distribution.